TZstatsADS/Spr2016-Proj4-Grp10/README.md

 ## Movie Recommendation Engine
 Our recommendation engine is user-based.
 We will recommend you five movies you might like based on your recent acticities (such as moving rating).
-The general ideas for the engine is: when you input you ID, we will help you find users with the similar interests and recommend the movies they like for you.
+The algorithm for the engine is: when you input you ID, we will help you find users with the similar interests and recommend the movies they like for you.
 Try the [APP](https://zehaowang.shinyapps.io/project4/) here!!

 ## Shiny App: Movie Analysis
 Furthermore, we also analyse some [interesing data](https://zehaowang.shinyapps.io/project4/) of the movies.
+Use the app, you can get some general ideas of the development of movie industry in recent 60 years, the famous productions and oscars.

+## More informations
+Part of code is in our [presentation](https://github.com/TZstatsADS/project4-team-10/blob/master/output/presentation.pdf)